Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Sensors.md

 ## <a name="gravitysensor"></a>[`GravitySensor`](xref:UnityEngine.InputSystem.GravitySensor)

 Use the gravity sensor to determine the direction of the gravity vector relative to a device.
 This is useful to control content by device orientation.
-This is usually derived from a hardware `Accelerometer`, by subtracting the effect of linear acceleration (see `LinearAccelerationSensor`).
+This is usually derived from a hardware `Accelerometer`, by subtracting the effect of linear acceleration (refer to `LinearAccelerationSensor`).
 Values are affected by the [__Compensate Orientation__](xref:input-system-settings#compensate-orientation) setting.

 ## <a name="attitudesensor"></a>[`AttitudeSensor`](xref:UnityEngine.InputSystem.AttitudeSensor)